AdobeDocs/experience-platform.en/help/segmentation/api/export-jobs.md

 # Export jobs

 Export jobs are asynchronous processes that are used to persist audience segment members to datasets.
-You can use the `/export/jobs` endpoint to retrieve all export jobs, create a new export job, retrieve details of a specific export job, or cancel a specific export job.
+You can use the `/export/jobs` endpoint in the Adobe Experience Platform Segmentation API allows you to programmatically retrieve, create, and cancel export jobs.

 ## Getting started